anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

  1. ` ./Inertial Signals/`: This directory includes a semi-processed dataset of this version

-- ` ./Inertial Signals/train/`:  The train folder which includes xx files.
+- ` ./Inertial Signals/train/`:  The train folder includes 11 files.

 	- `total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard gravity unit 'g'.
 Every row shows a 128-element vector.
 The same description applies for the `total_acc_y_train.txt` and `total_acc_z_train.txt` files for the Y and Z axis.